 Acquisition in 2002

-NOCpulse is a technology services company focused on designing internet infrastructure to deliver networking services and technology management solutions for online businesses.
-The company is developing the Internet Operational Support Service, which enables customers to manage their internet infrastructure effectively while maintaining the strategic knowledge essential for growth.
-This approach aims to enhance operational control for clients, facilitating better management of their online activities.
+NOCpulse is a technology services company focused on designing internet infrastructure for online businesses.
+It offers networking services and technology management solutions aimed at enhancing the operational capabilities of its clients.
+The company is developing the Internet Operational Support Service, which empowers customers to manage their internet infrastructure effectively while maintaining the strategic insights necessary for growth.
+Through its innovative solutions, NOCpulse supports businesses in optimizing their online operations and achieving greater control over their technology resources.

 Akopia